 An RV storage guide

-Most RV owners don’t have space, or HOA or city rules don’t allow them to park their camper in their garage or driveway and need to rely on outside sources for storage.
+An RV is great until you aren’t using it and don’t know where to park it.
+Most RV owners don’t have space, or HOA or city rules don’t allow them to park their camper in their garage or driveway, and they need to rely on outside sources for storage.

-There are plenty of storage facilities across the US that allow you to park your RV when not in use such as:
+There are plenty of storage facilities across the US that allow you to park your RV when not in use, such as:

 Within a storage yard, you usually have the following three options for RV long-term parking.

-Open Storage
+1. Open Storage

 RVs on the open storage